+Dealing with a bad boss can be hard, but like with any situations there are lessons to be learned even though you are in a bad situation.
 We have all had situations in which we have not worked in an ideal work environment.
 We have all had situations in which we have worked under a boss that we do not get along with or one that gets under our skin.
 But for these situations, since we are in a professional work environment we can never just lose our cool.
-Not unless we want to lose our jobs.
+Not unless we want to loose our jobs.
 Working under a hostile boss does test your character but it also refines your character.

 There are several scenarios that can occur when you are working under a crazy boss.
 The crazy boss can irritate you so much that you want to leave.
 But you need to evaluate if leaving is the ideal situation for you.
 Sometimes we get placed in a job that we can learn from.
 If you have ever read the book or seen the movie, the Devil Wears Prada.
 This is a perfect example of being at that job that can teach you and lead to other opportunities.
 Yes the boss was crazy but the reward of working for a crazy boss, is invaluable.

-I believe that you should never let a crazy boss run you out of a job if the job is good for you professionally.
+When dealing with a bad boss you should never let a them run you out of a job if the job is good for you professionally.
 Leaving a job on whim because you do not like your boss can cause you to find any job.
 And the ANY job can turn out to be a job that you will hate.
 Therefore, no matter how bad your boss is.
-Practice patience.
+When you are dealing with a bad boss you must practice patience.
 Do not let anyone kick you out of your job before it is your time to go.
 Learn what you need to learn and leave on your own terms, once you get the skills that you need.

-More often than not, the root of a crazy boss is that they think that because they are your boss that, this makes them a better person than you.
+More often than not, the root of a bad boss is that they think that because they are your boss that, this makes them a better person than you.
 They confuse a supervisory position, as a birth right.
 They see themselves as a king or a queen and you as a peasant.
-Instead of getting mad, get humble.
+The key to dealing with a bad boss is to not get mad but get humble.
 When you move up in your career it is a large possibility that you will be someone’s boss.
-And when you do, you need to remember the way you were treated by the crazy boss.
-That way, when you move up you do not think that you are better or higher than anyone else and you learn to treat all people that you work with, with respect.
-Because the last thing you want to do is make your subordinates feel the way your crazy boss made you feel.
+And when you do, you need to remember the way you were treated by a bad boss.
+That way, when you move up you do not think bad boss made you feel.

 Not to Make a Mountain Out of a Mole Hill